Theta-Limited/DroneModels/README.md

 ```

 In this object:
-* `makeModel` represents the exif make and model String merged together, a unique String representing a specific drone model.
-The make String is made all lowercase, while the model string is made all uppercase.
+* `makeModel` represents the EXIF make and model String merged together, a unique String representing a specific drone model.
+The EXIF make String is made all lowercase, while the EXIF model String is made all uppercase.
 * `focalLength` is an optional parameter which represents the distance between the focal point (the part of the lens that all light passes through) and the CCD/CMOS sensor which digitizes incoming light.
 This is only provided in rare cases when such data is unavailable in a camera model's image EXIF data.
 * `isThermal` represents whether this particular JSONObject represents the thermal or color camera of a given drone.
 This is used to solve name collisions in the `makeModel` String that occur when both the thermal and color cameras of a drone report the same model name despite having different parameters.
 * `ccdWidthMMPerPixel` represents the width of each pixel (in millimeters) of the drone camera's CCD/CMOS sensor which digitizes incoming light